Creative Writing MA/PGDip

 Creative Writing: Prose (30 credits): Taught initially by seminar, followed by individual supervision, this module presents advanced fiction writing techniques, focusing on how character, plot, setting, tone and style contribute to compelling narrative, and on how conventions of genre may be challenged.
 Assessment is by a portfolio of fiction.

-Introduction to Literary Theory, Scholarship and Research (30 credits): This module offers the opportunity to study alongside MA students in English Literature, and to share ideas about authorship, the history of the book, and some key contemporary perspectives on the relationship between literature and the culture in which it is produced.
+Introduction to Literary Theory, Scholarship and Research (30 credits): This module offers the opportunity to study alongside MA students in the subject area, and to share ideas about authorship, the history of the book, and some key contemporary perspectives on the relationship between literature and the culture in which it is produced.
 For writers, this module offers a valuable insight into how your creative work relates to its wider context.

-Open Essay/Portfolio (30 credits): A supervised essay or piece of creative writing on a topic/theme of the student’s own choice.
+Open Essay/Portfolio (30 credits): A supervised essay on a topic/theme of the student’s own choice.

-Transcreative Writing (30 credits): This module is taught in conjunction with the School of Modern Languages, but no foreign language skills required.
+Transcreative Writing (30 credits): This module is taught in conjunction with our Modern Languages and Cultures department (no foreign language skills required).

 The second part of the MA is the Dissertation, which is a chance to develop a longer piece of creative writing (20,000 words) in consultation with a supervisor.
 It will involve a series of one-to-one supervisory meetings during the summer, once Part 1 has been completed successfully.